Updated on May 15th, 2020

 - Tests on the blood that look for evidence of antibodies which suggest current (IGM) or previous (IGG) infection.

-There's a blood test which measures antibodies against COVID-19 IGG and IGM.
-The IGM test becomes positive within the first few days of illness.
+There is also a blood test which measures antibodies against COVID-19 IGG.
+The IGG test becomes positive within the first few weeks of the illness.
+It is technically more difficult to produce antibody tests than PCR tests and there is still not international agreement about which available tests are the most accurate.
+OT&P are currently involved in a study with Hong Kong University looking at the evidence for the frequency of positive antibodies in our population.
 It will take a bit longer before we have a greater understanding of the role of the blood tests in early diagnosis.
-Any positive blood test will require further investigation.

 We are aware that there is an increasing discussion about COVID-19 testing and we fully expect that our patients wish to make informed decisions on matters regarding their health.
+We are able perform testing both for the virus and for antibodies.
 Before considering testing it should be recognized that:

 - The majority of patients contracting COVID-19 have a relatively mild illness and make a full recovery.

-- If the test is positive, the doctor will have an obligation to inform the Department of Health, and you will be admitted to hospital for quarantine and any close contacts may be asked to quarantined in a government facility.
+- If a PCR test is positive, the doctor will have an obligation to inform the Department of Health, and you will be admitted to hospital for quarantine and any close contacts may be asked to quarantined in a government facility.

-- The sensitivity of the tests is currently evolving.
+- PCR tests are point in time tests.
 A negative today does not guarantee that you will not become infected or develop symptoms in the future.

-The WHO have advocated a policy of testing, case identification and quarantine.
+Hong Kong has instituted a policy of testing, case identification and quarantine.
 Hong Kong has world class systems and expertise in the management of infectious disease.
-This has been reflected in the number of COVID-19 cases in Hong Kong in comparison to other countries which were hit later by the epidemic.
+This has been reflected in the number of COVID-19 cases in comparison to other countries which were hit later by the epidemic.
 All OT&P clinics have been fully operational throughout this process.
 We are supporting the Hong Kong public health strategy and have been working closely with the Department of Health.
-We have performed more than 500 tests for COVID-19 with more than 97% being negative.
+Including PCR and serology we have performed more than 2200 tests for COVID-19 with the vast majority being negative.
 We have enhanced infection control procedures in compliance with CHP recommendations and our ongoing accreditation with ACHS.
-We will continue to care for all of our patients.
+We will continue to care for all our patients.

 If you have any concerns or specific questions regarding this issue or if you wish to discuss the implications or logistics of testing for COVID-19, please arrange an appointment to discuss with your doctor.